XP-NETWORK/new-wiki/docs/xp/teck-stack.md

 <hr/>

-## XP Network Toolkit
+## Quigon Toolkit

 ![Toolkit](../../static/img/45.Toolkit.png)

-The XP Network consists of a series of developer-friendly modules to allow for a seamless NFT project creation process.
+The Quigon consists of a series of developer-friendly modules to allow for a seamless NFT project creation process.
 These consist of:

 1. **Multibridge** - Allows users to transfer fungible liquidity and Non-Fungible Tokens between XP.network and the bridged blockchains.
 2. **Application Editor** - Allows users to configure their NFT project and overall user experience